jveitchmichaelis/edgetpu-yolo/readme.md

 ## Introduction

-In this repository we'll explore how to run a state-of-the-art object detection mode, [Yolov5], on the Google Coral EdgeTPU.
+In this repository we'll explore how to run a state-of-the-art object detection mode, [Yolov5](https://github.com/ultralytics/yolov5), on the [Google Coral EdgeTPU](coral.ai/).

 **TL;DR (see the Dockerfile):**